dotnet/msbuild/documentation/specs/rar-as-service.md

 - File watchers: using them would decrease required IO operations when checking disc changes
 - Aggressive precomputation of results
 - Improved caching of requests
-- Providing verbosity to RAR task
+- Providing verbosity to RAR task:
+    As mentioned in original [PR](https://github.com/dotnet/msbuild/pull/3914), there should be some way to determine what thing we should log (by severity), and pass back to the original node.

+    Providing the verbosity level to the task should not probably be part of this project, but the RAR node should be able to accept the required verbosity on its input.
+This verbosity level should be introduced into the RAR task by [#2700](https://github.com/dotnet/msbuild/issues/2700).